-Thus, there remains only the date of the delivery to the internal mail service of the EPO, by the section of the formalities of the division "(Point 9 of the reasons).
-This date may, in the opinion of the Grand Chamber, be very easily known from the file since, according to the President of the EPOit is always three days before the buffered date.
+This leaves only & #8220;the date of the delivery to the internal mail service of the EPO, by the formalities section of the division& #8221; (point 9 of the reasons).
+This date can, in the opinion of the Grand Chamber, be very easily known from the file since, according to the President of the EPOit is always three days before the buffered date.

 Chapter 30.
-G1 / 92 - Availability to the public of a composition or structure of a disclosed product
+G1 / 92 & #8211; Public availability of a composition or a structure of a disclosed product

 decision G1 / 92 was issued on December 18, 1992.

-The question that arose in this case was whether the composition of a product was publicly available simply because it was publicly available (analyzes needed to find the composition).
+The question that arose in the present case was whether the composition of a product was accessible to the public by the simple fact that this product was accessible to the public (analyzes being necessary to find the composition)?

-For the Grand Chamber, if a person skilled in the art can discover the composition or internal structure of the product and reproduce it without excessive difficultythen the product and its composition or internal structure are included in the state of the art (see point 1.4 of the Reasons).
+For the Grand Chamber, if the skilled person succeeds in discovering the composition or the internal structure of the product and reproducing it without excessive difficulty, then the product and its composition or internal structure are included in the state of the art (see point 1.4 of the reasons).

-The EPC does not provide that the person skilled in the art is encouraged to analyze the composition or the internal structure of a product, and it is therefore not possible to add this condition (point 2 of the reasons), especially as this condition would be subjective (point 2.1 of the reasons).
+The EPC does not at all provide that the skilled person should be encouraged to analyze the composition or the internal structure of a product, and it is therefore not possible to add this condition (point 2 of the reasons) of as much as this. condition would be subjective (point 2.1 of the reasons).

-Thus, any disclosure of a product also discloses its composition or structure (provided that this discovery by the skilled person does not present excessive difficulty).
+Thus, any disclosure of a product also discloses its composition or structure (provided that this discovery by the skilled person does not present undue difficulty).

-This decision has no reason to be called into question by the EPC 2000.
+This decision has no reason to be challenged by the EPC 2000.